Zeuthen

-Zeuthen is a municipality in the district of Dahme-Spreewald in Brandenburg in Germany.
+Zeuthen (/de/) is a municipality in the district of Dahme-Spreewald in Brandenburg in Germany.

 Geography

 It is located near the southeastern Berlin city limits on the western shore of the Dahme River and the Zeuthener See.
 It borders Eichwalde in the north, Schulzendorf and Schönefeld in the west, Wildau and Königs Wusterhausen in the south, as well as the Berlin borough of Treptow-Köpenick (Schmöckwitz locality) on the eastern shore of Zeuthener See, where the municipal area also includes the Miersdorfer Werder exclave.
 The four municipalities of Zeuthen, Eichwalde, Wildau and Schulzendorf form a coherently built-up suburban area.

 Zeuthen railway station is a stop on the Berlin-Görlitz line, it is served by the Berlin S-Bahn.